-7) The German language is a pluricentric one, implying that each country in which it is official has a standardized version of its own.
-Consequently, aside from the Standard German spoken in Germany there are also other standardized versions of German used as official languages in Central Europe as in Switzerland where one of the official languages is Standard Swiss German or in Austria, where the official language is the Standard Austrian German.
+7) German is pluricentric, implying that each country in which it is official has a standardised version of its own.
+Consequently, aside from the Standard German spoken in Germany there are also other standardised versions of German used as official languages in Central Europe as in Switzerland where one of the official languages is Standard Swiss German or in Austria, where the official language is the Standard Austrian German.

 8) Additionally, German is spoken by roughly 70 million speakers as a second language around the world.

-9) The most closest living Germanic languages to German are Luxembourgish, Dutch, Frisian, and English, all of them pertaining to the same linguistic sub-branch of the Germanic languages as German (i.e. West Germanic).
+9) The most closest living Germanic languages to German are Luxembourgish, Dutch, Frisian, and English, all of them pertaining to the same linguistic sub-branch of the Germanic languages as it (i.e. West Germanic).

-10) German is also spoken and recognized as a minority language in various countries from Europe such as in Romania, Slovakia, Poland, the Czech Republic, or Hungary.
+10) German is also spoken and recognised in various countries from Europe such as in Romania, Slovakia, Poland, the Czech Republic, or Hungary.